onera/std_e/doc/installation.rst

 `std_e` is a header-only C++17 library.
 It depends only on the standard library.

-The unit tests use `doctest` and the build process requires :
+The unit tests use `doctest` and the build process requires:

 * Cmake >= 3.12
 * GCC >= 8

-The documentation build requires :
+The documentation build requires:

 * Doxygen >= 1.8.19
 * Breathe >= 4.15 (python package)